 First, always follow the manufacturer’s directions.

-For a typical variable magnification scope, the use of a scope ring or a single piece mount is most often required.
-Any mounted scope rail needs to tighten to the receiver and Loc Tite should be applied.
-The scope rings or mount should be mounted to the rifle and it must be secure.
+For a typical variable magnification scope, the use of a scope ring or a single piece mount is often required.
+Any mounted scope rail needs to tighten to the receiver, and Loc Tite should be applied.
+The scope rings or mount should be mounted and secure to the rifle.

-The scope mounting system needs to be tightened down until it doesn’t move if the mount uses traditional screws.
-Traditional screws will most often require the use of substances like Loc Tite to make sure the scope rings or scope mount does not become loose from recoil when firing a rifle.
+The scope mounting system needs to be tightened down until it doesn’t move, assuming the mount uses traditional screws.
+Traditional screws will most often require the use of substances like Loc Tite to make sure the scope rings or scope mount does not become loose from recoil when firing.

-If the mount or rings utilize a QD mount it needs to lock tight and fit the scope rail appropriately.
+If the mount or rings utilize a QD mount, it needs to lock tight and fit the scope rail appropriately.
 The scope should be positioned to ensure that the scope has correct eye relief.
-Correct eye relief should be listed in the instructional manual.
+Correct eye relief should be listed in the instruction manual.
 For holographic scopes, the eye relief will not matter as much as it will when installing a scope for a rimfire rifle.

-The reticle of the scope should be positioned so the scope is level.
-The vertical crosshair should be perfectly up and down.
-This will ensure the scope is perfectly level.
+The reticle should be positioned so that the scope stays level.
+The vertical crosshair should sit perfectly up and down.

-Here’s a great video from MidwayUSA that walks you through how to properly mount a scope.
+Here’s a great video from MidwayUSA that walks you through how to mount a scope properly.

 2. Selecting the Right Ammunition

-When you zero a scope to a rifle you are also zeroing it to a specific type of ammunition.
+When you zero a scope to a rifle, you are also zeroing it to a specific type of ammunition.
 This is called a load, and factors that change a load include overall length, bullet weight, velocity, and projectile type.
+No guide on how to zero a scope is complete without adjusting for ammunition.

 Once a scope is zeroed to a certain load of ammunition, this load will be the most precise for that scope.
 Other loads of the same caliber may cause slight variations in accuracy.
 These variations are typically small and only make a significant difference at long range, or when measuring groups with precision devices.